W. B. Whall: Sea Shanty book

 Nearing retirement, Whall recalled the sea songs of his youth, combining them perhaps with songs from sailors he had met in the Liverpool and Bristol areas in his latter years.
 At first, he published a selection of songs in the Nautical Magazine and in Yachting Monthly but then resolved to compile them all in a single book, writing: "I set myself a plain task, namely to write down these songs, music, and words, as I heard them sung at sea by sailors."
 He enrolled the help of his younger brother Roughton Henry Whall (1862–1933), an organist and music teacher (Mus.
 Bac., FRCO) living in Stroud, Glos as well as his niece Veronica Whall (b1885), the young daughter of another brother Christopher Whall, a stained glass artist in Dorking.
 Roughton Whall supplied the musical settings and Veronica Whall the illustrations for the book, which came out in 1910 and quickly went through several editions.
 It contained 50 songs, half of which would find their way into most modern shanty books or repertoires.

 Whall's book preceded the collection of another genuine seafarer Frank Thomas Bullen (1857–1915).
 Bullen went to sea in 1869 aged 12 and later became a prolific novelist.
 At the end of his life, he set out 42 shanties in his interesting book.
 Whall also preceded the folksong collector Cecil Sharp, who picked up shanties from Somerset singers Henry Rapsey and Henry Bailey in Bridgwater as well as a massive store of songs from John Short ('Yankee Jack') at Watchet.
 Sharp's book English Folk-Chanteys came out in 1914.
 Collections of French shanties were made by Captain Armand Hayet in 1927 and American songs by Joanna Carver Colcord in 1924.
 Many modern scholars, however, still reference Capt Whall's book in their investigations into sea songs and shanties.
 Richard Runciman Terry in his book The Shanty Book Part One comments that 'of all these collections (of shanties) Capt.
 Whall's is the only one which a sailor could accept as authoritative'.

+Whall also published works under the pseudonym "Alan Oscar", including the work School and Sea Days (1901).